thiagobdp/grawards/README.md

 Tests will use "test" profile and will load the CSV file "movielist-test.csv" which is located in the path "src\main\resources".

-Data in this CSV file is exclusive for tests running, so don't change it.
+Data in this CSV file is exclusive for tests running, so don't change it unless you know what you are doing.

 Tests uses a specific DB but also in H2.